Thai nationalism

 The flag of Thailand is commonly invoked as a nationalist symbol.

 Thai nationalism is a political ideology involving the application of nationalism to the political discourse of Thailand.
 It was first popularized by King Vajiravudh (Rama VI, 1910–1925), and was subsequently adopted and adapted by various leading political factions throughout the twentieth century.

 History

 The origins of Thai nationalist thought derive from the creation of the Thai nation-state in the mid-nineteenth century during the reigns of Vajiravudh's predecessors Mongkut (Rama IV, r.
 1851–1868) and Chulalongkorn (Rama V, 1868–1910), whose reforms in response to colonial pressures resulted in the reconceptualization of the kingdom as a modern polity.
 Vajiravudh, through his numerous writings, promoted nationalism as a distinct ideology, employing historical narratives written by Prince Damrong Rajanubhab and popularizing his views of patriotism.
 He ascribed the country to a trinity of "nation-religion-monarchy", concepts represented in the national flag adopted in 1917.
 The Thai nation, in his view, was "a corporate body of people living within the Siam boundary, imbued with a common identity, striving for common goals, and placing public interests ahead of private ones".
+Saipan Puriwanchana traces one strand of his thinking to the Romanticism current during his years of study in England from 1893 to 1901, which valued a great collective past.
+In the souvenir of the Siamese Kingdom Exhibition of 1925 he wrote that between 1247 and 1350, when Sukhothai was the royal capital, the Thai nation had newly established itself, independent and subject to no one.
+His verse play on the legendary king Phra Ruang carried the same lesson.
+Its preface says he hoped readers would see how their forebears had freed themselves from servitude to the Khom, described there as a people of another race and another tongue.